Skinny robot documents forces eroding Doomsday Glacier

 Pennsylvania State University glaciologist Richard Alley, who also wasn't part of the studies, said the new work "gives us an important look at processes affecting the crevasses that might eventually break and cause loss of much of the ice shelf."

-Davis said the melting isn’t nearly the problem at Thwaites that glacier retreat is.
+Davis said the melting isn't nearly the problem at Thwaites that glacier retreat is.
 The more the glacier breaks up or retreats, the more ice floats in water.
-When ice is on ground as part of the glacier it isn't part of sea rise, but when it breaks off land and then goes onto water it adds to the overall water level by displacement, just as ice added to a glass of water raises water level.
+When ice is on ground as part of the glacier, it isn't part of sea rise.
+When it breaks off land and goes into the water, it adds to the overall water level by displacement — just as ice added to a glass of water raises water level.

 And more bad news: This is from the eastern, larger and more stable part of Thwaites.
-Researchers couldn’t safely land a plane and drill a hole in the ice in the main trunk, which is breaking up much faster.
-And they also found staircase-like steps, those crevasses, in parts of the more stable eastern side where the break-up is far faster and worse.
+Researchers couldn't safely land a plane and drill a hole in the ice in the main trunk, which is breaking up much faster.
+They also found staircase-like crevasses in parts of the more stable eastern side where the break-up is far faster and worse.

 The key to seeing exactly how bad conditions are on the glacier would require going to the main trunk and looking at the melting from below.
 But that would require a helicopter to land on the ice instead of a heavier airplane and would be incredibly difficult, said studies co-author Eric Rignot of the University of California Irvine.